Coal and new gas power plants will have to meet climate pollution targets

 Power plants are the second biggest source of planet-heating greenhouse gasses behind transportation, according to the EPA.
 Under the regulations, existing coal and new natural gas-fired power plants that run more than 40% of the time would have to eliminate 90% of their carbon dioxide emissions, the main driver of global warming.
 (Some power plants don't run continuously and are brought online when electricity demand is high.)

-Existing coal power plants would have to meet that standard by 2039.
+Existing coal power plants would have to meet that standard by 2032 if they plan to operate after 2039.
 The EPA is delaying a similar rule for existing natural gas-fired power plants, likely until after the November election, say environmentalists.

 "EPA is finalizing four separate rules that reduce pollution from fossil fuel-fired power plants, protect communities from pollution and improve public health," said Michael Regan, EPA administrator, in a call with reporters.